tensorflow/hub/docs/exporting_tf2_saved_model.md

 ## Community Requests

 The TensorFlow Hub team generates only a small fraction of the assets that are available on tfhub.dev.
-We rely primarily on researchers at Google and Deepmind, corporate and academic research institutions, and ML enthusiasts to produce models.
+We rely primarily on researchers at Google and DeepMind, corporate and academic research institutions, and ML enthusiasts to produce models.
 As a result, we can't guarantee that we can fulfill community requests for specific assets, and we can't provide time estimates for new asset